 Let cool 10 minutes and then add the remaining frosting.

 Then serve and enjoy the BEST tasting and texture gluten-free cinnamon rolls!
 No one will know it’s GF!

 Can individually freeze rolls in saran wrap.
 Thaw in microwave at full power for 1 minute, turning halfway, prior to eating.

 Individual rolls can be flash frozen (set on a parchment covered tray in the freezer for about 4-6 hours – until just firm.
 Set a timer to remind yourself.
 If you forget overnight and wait too long they will dry out a bit.)
 Then package in a sealed plastic bag (try to get out most of the air) to keep in freezer to bake later.

 To bake later, thaw in greased pan, no longer than 8 hours or the dough will overproof and crack.
-For best results for morning rolls – if you have time to bake later in the morning – is to thaw overnight in the pan in the fridge, then take out to rise in a warm place for 1.5-2.5 hours or so until doubled.
-If you omit the yeast from the recipe – I’m not sure what results will be to thaw/rise/bake.
-The frosting also freezes and defrosts well.
+For best results for morning rolls – if you have time to bake later in the morning – is to thaw overnight in the pan in the fridge, then take out to rise in a warm place for 1.5-2 hours.
+Avoid thawed rolls going from fridge to oven – the sudden heat will burst the dough.